-At an executive level, the Company is managed by a Management Committee, comprising nine senior managers who effectively run the Company.
-These are: Chief Executive Officer, Chief Financial Officer, Chief Risk Officer, Head of HR, Head of Actuarial Function, Head of Compliance, Head of Claims, Head of Underwriting and Branch Manager.
-The Management Committee meets each month for approximately two hours and is chaired by the CEO.
+At an executive level, the Company is managed by a Management Committee, comprising eight senior managers who effectively run the Company.
+These are: Chief Executive Officer, Chief Financial Officer, Chief Risk Officer, Head of Actuarial Function, Head of Compliance, Head of Claims, Head of Underwriting and UK Branch Manager.
+The Management Committee meets each month and meetings are chaired by the CEO.
 The Management Committee reports on a quarterly basis to the Board.
 In addition, the CEO is also a member of the Board and presents a CEO's report to the Board which includes details of matters discussed by the Management Committee.
 The Management Committee considers the following matters on a regular and continuous basis: